stackbit-projects/famous-apple-0850e/src/pages/index.md

     grid_items:
       - title: One on One farm consultancy to Farmers for smart farming.
         title_align: left
-        content: |
-          One on One farm consultancy to Farmers for smart farming
         content_align: left
         actions:
           - label: Learn More